-Harbor seals were not monitored during the launches in 2009.
-Emphasis during the current monitoring period was placed on observing breeding/pupping California sea lions.
+Harbor seals were not monitored during any of the four launches.
+Emphasis during 2009 was placed on observing breeding/pupping California sea lions.
 All vehicles were launched from the 807 Launch Complex, situated at least 1 km away from the nearest harbor seal haul-out site.
-Previous launch monitoring has shown that, for daytime launches in which the CPA is as much as 3.5 km away, harbor seals commonly leave their haul-out sites on rocky ledges and do not return during the duration of the video-recording period (Holst et al. 2008).
+Previous launch monitoring has shown that, for daytime launches in which the CPA is as great as 3.5 km away, harbor seals commonly leave their haul-out sites and do not return during the duration of the video-recording period (Holst et al. 2008).
 Nonetheless, Holst and Lawson (2002) noted that during post-launch monitoring on the days following launches, harbor seals were usually hauled out again at these sites.